 Community Music School offers individual instrumental and vocal lessons for beginner through advanced level students at our facility in Trappe, PA.
 All lessons are taught by our professional staff of Teaching Artists.
 CMS students have the added benefit of frequent recitals, rehearsals with a professional accompanist, access to our music library, free admission to professional concerts and Masterclasses all included in lesson tuition.
 CMS students are also eligible for discounts on multiple lessons and classes.

-Fall 2021 enrollment will take place through our new enrollment software ASAP!
+Enrollment takes place through our new enrollment software ASAP!
 This system will allow you to easily manage your account, pay invoices, see past enrollments, and even share files with your instructor!

 Please follow the below instructions to create an account in our new system and complete enrollment!